jondeaton/Lisp/Readme.md

     - If it is, then the arguments will be evaluated into a new list, bound to the parameters, and prepended onto the current environment
     - The body of the lambda expression will then be evaluated in this augmented environment
 - Memory Management
-    - Uhh... yeah this still needs to be implemented.
-Just you wait, it's gonna be great.
+    - It is easy to track the lifetimes of objects **not** created during evaluation
+        - For instance, parsed objects are not modified during evaluation, and are *copied* into the environment.
+Therefore, after evaluation, the parsed object can be recursively deleted.
+    - Objects created during evaluation have a somewhat more complicated lifetime, and this are tracked as such:
+        - Objects allocated during evaluation (such as in `cons`, or creation of closures) are added to a CVector of allocated objects
+        - After each expression evaluation (excluding *recursive* calls to `eval`), the entire vector of allocated object pointers is disposed of.
+        - Objects with a lifetime longer than the single evaluation has been copied into the environment at the conclusion of `eval`.
 - Error reporting
+    - Basic stack traces are provided for inappropriate Lisp code.

 ## Testing
-A testing framework for the interpreter is also included in the `test-lisp` executable.
+If you would like to check out my handiwork, a testing framework for the interpreter is also included and can be run with the `test-lisp` executable.

 ## To do
 - ~~REPL prompt and re-prompt~~